cloudfoundry/community/toc/working-groups/updates/2025-09-02-foundational-infrastructure.md

 ### Storage CLI Modernization and AWS SDK Evolution

 The working group advanced critical storage infrastructure modernization through strategic AWS SDK upgrades and enhanced Storage CLI capabilities, building on the foundation established by RFC-0043's Storage CLI area creation.
-This initiative addresses both immediate operational needs and long-term architectural evolution of Cloud Foundry's storage infrastructure.

-**Key Contributors**: Community members focused on modernizing the AWS SDK integration in the BOSH S3 CLI, representing a significant step toward the storage CLI consolidation envisioned in RFC-0043.

-**AWS SDK v2 Migration Initiative**: Active development is underway to upgrade the BOSH S3 CLI from AWS SDK for Go v1 to v2, representing a major modernization effort that addresses security, performance, and maintainability concerns.
-The SDK v2 upgrade brings enhanced security features, improved performance characteristics, and better support for modern AWS services.
+Active development is underway to upgrade the BOSH S3 CLI from AWS SDK for Go v1 to v2, representing a major modernization effort that addresses security, performance, and maintainability concerns while providing enhanced security features, improved performance characteristics, and better support for modern AWS services.

-**Technical Modernization Benefits**: The AWS SDK v2 migration provides multiple technical advantages including improved context handling for request cancellation, enhanced retry mechanisms for better reliability in network-constrained environments, and modernized authentication patterns that align with current AWS security best practices.
-The upgrade also eliminates technical debt associated with the older SDK version.

-**Strategic Alignment with RFC-0043**: This modernization work directly supports the Storage CLI consolidation initiative outlined in RFC-0043.
-By updating the underlying SDK dependencies, the community ensures that the consolidated storage CLI will be built on current, well-supported foundations rather than legacy dependencies that could hinder future development.

-**Operational Impact**: The SDK upgrade improves the reliability of S3 operations critical to BOSH deployments, including stemcell distribution, release management, and backup operations.
-Enhanced error handling and retry mechanisms reduce deployment failures related to storage operations, particularly important for large-scale Cloud Foundry installations.

-**Community Governance Enhancement**: The period also saw the formalization of Storage CLI governance through the addition of Application Runtime Interfaces (ARI) working group leads as Storage CLI approvers.
-This cross-working group collaboration demonstrates the strategic importance of storage infrastructure and ensures that the Storage CLI area benefits from expertise across multiple Cloud Foundry domains.
+This modernization work directly supports the Storage CLI consolidation initiative outlined in RFC-0043, ensuring that the consolidated storage CLI will be built on current, well-supported foundations rather than legacy dependencies.
+The SDK upgrade improves the reliability of S3 operations critical to BOSH deployments, including stemcell distribution and release management, while the formalization of Storage CLI governance through cross-working group collaboration demonstrates the strategic importance of storage infrastructure across multiple Cloud Foundry domains.

-**Future Foundation**: The AWS SDK modernization establishes a pattern for similar upgrades across other storage CLI implementations (Azure, Google Cloud, AliCloud), ensuring consistent modernization across the entire storage infrastructure ecosystem.

-**Strategic Impact**: These improvements provide immediate operational benefits for BOSH deployments while laying essential groundwork for the Storage CLI consolidation initiative.
-The work reduces deployment failures related to storage operations and establishes modern SDK foundations for future storage infrastructure evolution.

 **Related Work**:
 - [AWS SDK v2 Migration](https://github.com/cloudfoundry/bosh-s3cli/pull/53)